phanison898/facebook-clone/README.md

 ### Summary

-This projects deals with re-building the facebook application from scratch using `REACT`
+Re-building the facebook application from scratch using `REACT`

 ### Preview